istresearch/scrapy-cluster/docs/topics/faq.rst

     Yes, you can.
 Our core logic relies on a heavily customized Scheduler which is not normally exposed to users.
 If Scrapy Cluster hinders use of a Scrapy ability you need please let us know.

+**Do I have to restart my Scrapy Cluster Crawlers when I push a new domain specific configuration?**

+    No, the crawlers will receive a notification from Zookeeper that their configuration has changed.
+They will then automatically update to the new desired settings, without a restart.
+For more information please see :ref:`here <domain_specific_configuration>`.

 Redis Monitor
 -------------